Paris- The city that needs no introduction!

 3. Palace of Versailles:

-The Palace of Versailles has not only been listed as a World Heritage Site for 30 years but also is considered as one of the greatest achievements of French architecture.
+The Palace of Versailles has not only been listed as a World Heritage Site for 30 years but also is considered one of the greatest achievements of French architecture.
 And you could definitely notice that in the intricate detailing all around the Palace.
-French architecture’s one of the finest examples would be this place.
+French architecture’s finest example would be this place.

 4. Les Invalides:

-The shining golden dome of Les Invalides as spotted from many places in Paris makes this place more noticeable.
-This site was founded by Louis XIV in 1670 to house the disabled soldiers and veterans, it was then made into a museum in 1905.
-It displays one of the world’s richest collections of antique arms, armors, artillery, decorations, paintings, etc. and other things related to military and war.
+The shining golden dome of Les Invalides as spotted in many places in Paris makes this place more noticeable.
+This site was founded by Louis XIV in 1670 to house disabled soldiers and veterans, it was then made into a museum in 1905.
+It displays one of the world’s richest collections of antique arms, armor, artillery, decorations, paintings, etc., and other things related to military and war.

 We took around 2:30-3 hours when we planned a quick stroll around the museums.
 The lines here are not as bad as other attractions.
 So we did buy our Museum pass here on our first day and then had a quick tour of its amazing museums.
 There are about 11 exhibits or museums including the Dome Church, Cathedral and other museums in this one place. so you can imagine if you don’t go for a quick stroll at places you could end up spending a whole day here.